shestakovg/faunadb-csharp-shop-app/README.md

 ### Rest services
 /api/User/ - creat new user and authentificate existing user /api/User/authenticate makes autentification.
-After that you should push Authofize button and input token alue for other services
-/api/Product/ - product category and product services
+After that you should push Authorize button and input token value for other services /api/Product/ - product category and product services